apnadkarni/blt/doc/background.rst

       The reference window is the toplevel window whose background is being drawn.
 This is the default.

-    *window*
+    *refWindowName*
-      The reference window is *window*.  *Window* is the name of a Tk widget.
-It must be an ancestor of the window whose background is being drawn. *Window* doesn't have to exist yet.
-At an idle point later, the background will check for the widget, If *window* is destroyed, the reference window reverts to **self**.
+      The reference window is *refWindowName*.  *RefWindowName* is the name of a Tk widget.
+It must be an ancestor of the window whose background is being drawn. *RefWindowName* doesn't have to exist yet.
+At an idle point later, the background will check for the widget, If *refWindowName* is destroyed, the reference window reverts to **self**.

   **-width** *number*
     Specifies the width of the gradient ellipse.
 This is the color when the gradient value is 1.
 This option can be overridden by the **-palette** option.
-The default is "grey90".
+FIXME The default is "grey90".

   **-xoffset** *numPixels*
     Specifies the horizontal offset of the background. *NumPixels* is